hanjingo/doc/NOTE/CSAPP/chapter1.md

 The operating system keeps track of all the state information that the process needs in order to run.
 This state, which is known as the `context`, includes information such as the current values of the PC, the register file, and the contents of main memory.
 At any point in time, a uniprocessor system can only execute the code for a single process.
 When the operating system decides to transfer control from the current process to some new process, it performs a `context switch` by saving the context of the current process, restoring the context of the new process, and then passing control to the new process.
 The new process picks up exactly where it left off.

-the transition from one process to another is managed by the operating system `kernel`.
+The transition from one process to another is managed by the operating system `kernel`.
 The kernel is the portion of the operating system code that is always resident in memory.
 When an application program requires some action by the operating system, such as to read or write a file, it executes a special `system call` instruction, transferring control to the kernel.
 The kernel then performs the requested operation and returns back to the application program.
 Note that the kernel is not a separate process.
 Instead, it is a collection of code and data structures that the system uses to manage all the processes.

-in modern systems, a process can actually consist of multiple execution units, called `threads`, each running in the context of the process and sharing the same code and global data.
+In modern systems, a process can actually consist of multiple execution units, called `threads`, each running in the context of the process and sharing the same code and global data.

 `Virtual memory` is an abstraction that provides each process with the illusion that it has exclusive use of the main memory.
 Each process has the same uniform view of memory, which is known as its `virtual address space`.